 Regardless of how timid your trade seems, in your eyes, you can be that grandmaster other people want to work with.
 The Huram-Abi of your trade.
 You can become the go-to person.
 But it comes at a price.

 A little more on this pro; Huram-Abi was the go-to person in the construction business.
 He was the master craftsman to who gold, silver, bronze, iron, and stone bowed.

 But his game didn’t stop there.
-Purple, blue, fine linen, and crimson, the wondrous fabrics used to furnish temples worshiped him.
-He was also the expert engraver and competent to work out designs with artists and architects of all walks of life.
+Purple, blue, fine linen, and crimson, the wondrous fabrics used to furnish temples worshipped him.
+He was also the expert engraver and competent to work out designs with artists and architects from all walks of life.
 Just the kind of guy you need in your team.

 If the folks in your network, those you serve, were to write a recommendation about you, who would they say you are?

 By the time I got to the end of the second chapter of 2 Chronicles, in the Bible, I had only one desire; to become the Huram-Abi of writing and entrepreneurship training.
 To master my art, so to speak.